 A playground for kids is tucked into the corner of the concourse down the left field line.

 The bullpens are stacked on top of one another and cut into the left-center field berm.
 The visiting team bullpen is behind the outfield wall.
 The Phillies' bullpen is behind the visitor's.

 The stadium's main scoreboard is in left-center field and it's a big video screen that has a little display above it that alternates between the time and temperature.
 A small scoreboard is attached to the facade of the first base grandstand for fans in the berm to view.

 Hooters provides two ball girls for each game.
 The original Hooters restaurant, which opened in 1983, is just 1.5 miles from the ballpark.

 Two souvenir shops can be found in the ballpark and one outside of it.
 The well-stocked Diamond Outfitters store serves as the main Phillies souvenir shop and is located next to the West Gate, outside of which a souvenir trailer has been set up.
 A small storefront is close to the South Gate.

-Practice Fields The Phillies' minor league facility, known as the Carpenter Complex, is directly behind left field.
-A wooden sign on the outfield concourse that lists the distances to each of the Phillies' minor league affiliates touts the complex as being just 200 yards away and it is indeed so close that fans can see into it from the Bright House Field concourse.
+The Phillies' minor league facility, known as the Carpenter Complex, is directly behind left field.
+A wooden sign on the outfield concourse that lists the distances to each of the Phillies' minor league affiliates touts the complex as being just 200 yards away and it is indeed so close that fans can see into it from the Spectrum Field concourse.